Support for Unexpected Emergencies

 Summer Research Grants

-Returning and graduating students may apply for an advanced research grant of up to $5,000 to conduct independent research or research alongside a faculty member.
-Priority will be given to those showing financial need, those without other GSD summer positions or grants, and those proposing research tied to design’s relationship to the pandemic and other critical issues, including climate change.
-Requests for independent research grants must first be approved by your academic advisor.
-Requests for faculty advised research grants must be approved by the faculty advisor.
+For Summer 2020, returning and graduating students could apply for an advanced research grant of up to $5,000 to conduct independent research or research alongside a faculty member.
+Priority was given to those showing financial need, those without other GSD summer positions or grants, and those proposing research tied to design’s relationship to the pandemic and other critical issues, including climate change.
+Requests for independent research grants first had to be be approved by academic advisors.
+Requests for faculty advised research grants had to be approved by the faculty advisor.

 Summer Research Assistant with Faculty